 Buyer Representation in Belmont, Watertown, & Boston-Area Communities

 Our company represents our clients’ best interests throughout the entire home-buying process.
-So whether you’re buying a starter home, your dream home or an investment property, take advantage of our experience as a local market expert so you can make the most informed decisions possible, every step of the way.
+So whether you’re buying a starter home, your dream home or an investment property, take advantage of our experience as local market experts so you can make the most informed decisions possible, every step of the way.

 We highly encourage our clients to get pre-approved for a mortgage loan before beginning the home-buying process.
 Applying for a loan helps you figure out the amount you can afford to borrow and the maximum mortgage amount you qualify for based on your particular finances and income.
 Mortgage pre-approval establishes your price range and strengthens your buying position when the seller knows you have already been approved for a loan.
 A seller will more than likely negotiate with a pre-approved buyer over a buyer who has not yet applied for a loan.
 We work with a variety of highly reputable banks and mortgage brokers and can help you with this process.

 Buying a home should be a pleasurable experience.
-As CENTURY 21 Adams Lawndale helps you search for your dream home, keep these tips in mind.
+As Berkshire Hathaway HomeServices Commonwealth Real Estate Adams Lawndale helps you search for your dream home, keep these tips in mind.

-Hire a CENTURY 21 Adams Lawndale Buyer Agent: Our Buyers’ Agents represent our buyer clients’ best interests.
+Hire a Berkshire Hathaway HomeServices Commonwealth Real Estate Adams Lawndale Buyer Agent: Our Buyers’ Agents represent our buyer clients’ best interests.
 Our real estate professionals are dedicated to meeting the specific needs of our buyers.
 We are experts in the real estate market and are intimately familiar with the communities we serve.

 Don’t ask for too many opinions: It’s natural to want reassurance for such a big decision, but too much feedback from too many people will make it a harder decision to make.
 Focus on the wants and needs of your immediate family – the people who will be living in the home.